 To begin installation, we navigated to the Storage category on the OperatorHub, selected OpenShift Container Storage, and clicked Install (see Figure 3).
 This deployed the OpenShift Container Storage operator with the ability to deploy and manage file storage, block storage, and a Multi Cloud Gateway to provide object storage.

-Next, we were shown an Update Channel listing several OCS versions, where we selected version 4.5 and subscribed to this channel for automatic updates.
-OCS updates are executed over the air, similar to how mobile phones are updated automatically.
+Next, we were shown an Update Channel listing several OpenShift Container Storage versions, where we selected version 4.5 and subscribed to this channel for automatic updates.
+Updates are executed over the air, similar to how mobile phones are updated automatically.
 We selected a specific namespace on the cluster, openshift-storage, selected the automatic approval strategy, and clicked Install.
 This launched a catalog-service version, which then tracked the version of the components being installed.
 Once the operator was installed, we viewed tiles for three APIs now available:

 - Storage Cluster, representing all the storage resources needed to store data.